Best Wood For Laser Cutting & Engraving Projects

 Whereas there are virtually any types of wood that can be cut with a CNC router, you should avoid laser cutting the following:

-This is mainly because MDF is too dense to achieve good results, and it’s prone to charring.
-The glue used (and sand and metal particles) can also cause issues, and it can give off formaldehyde gas when burnt, which is potentially hazardous.
+3. Fiberboard & MDF: MDF is too dense to get good results, and the glue used can cause issues.
+It gives off formaldehyde gas when burnt, which is potentially hazardous.

 Things to Consider When Laser Cutting Wood